 Staff Development 2

 DESCRIPTION AMOUNT

 Personnel:

 Training Materials:

 Registration/Fees:

 Travel:

 Mileage/Airfare:

 Lodging/Meals:

 Consulting Services:

 Follow-up Activities:

-• Total for staff development 2:
+Total for staff development 2:

-Grand Total 1766.00
+Grand Total \$360

 District Wide Components Duty Free Lunch Please indicate if your School Improvement Team vote for your teachers to have duty free lunch by indicating yes (Y) or no (N) in the box to the right.
-N Duty Free Planning Time Please describe approximately how much planning time your teachers have dur ing a week: PBIS School Please indicate if your school is currently a PBIS school by indicating yes (Y) or no (N) in the box to the right: N PBIS rating from previous year Please indicate your most recent PBIS assessment rating (Green Ribbon, Model, or Exemplar) if applicable in the box to the right: Choose an item.
-Parental/Family Engagement Please describe your parent/family engagement plan briefly (i.e. dates or freque events, P/T conferences, PTA meetings, etc.): ency or parent Safe and Orderly Schools The Cumberland County School System (CCS) has a commitment to excellence in providing a safe and healthy workplace.
-Safety of employees and students must be given first priority in every activity.
-To that end, all our employees have access to our district Safety Manual and Crisis Management Handbook on the CCS intranet.
-The Safety Manual is provided to help schools insure their day to day practices are in line with best safety practices, prepare for events that can be better managed with a safety plan, and outline protocols for handling potentially hazardous materials in our schools.
+Y Duty Free Planning Time Please describe approximately how much planning time your teachers have duri 240 minutes ing a week: PBIS School Please indicate if your school is currently a PBIS school by indicating yes (Y) or no (N) in the box to the right: Y PBIS rating from previous year Please indicate your most recent PBIS assessment rating (Green Ribbon, Model, or Exemplar) if applicable in the box to the right: Model Parental/Family Engagement Please describe your parent/family engagement plan briefly (i.e. dates or freque events, P/T conferences, PTA meetings, etc.): The listed events will take place during the school year.
+Parents will be invited notified via flyers, Parentlink calls/texts, ClassDojo messages, and monthly cale subject to change based on COVID-19 requirements.
+Open House-August 10, 2020 11:00-1:00 and 3:00-5:00pm Title I Curriculum Night & Virtual Dance-October 1, 2020 5:00pm Parent/Teacher Conference-November 2-5, 2020, March 9-11, 2020 Awards Programs-scheduled for the end of each nine week grading period Arts Performance-TBD based on grant funding A+ Parent Night-TBD EOG Night-TBD to attend and endars.
+Events are Safe and Orderly Schools The Cumberland County School System (CCS) has a commitment to excellence and healthy workplace.
+Safety of employees and students must be given first p activity.
+To that end, all our employees have access to our district Safety Manu Management Handbook on the CCS intranet.
+The Safety Manual is provided to their day to day practices are in line with best safety practices, prepare for eve riority in every al and Crisis help schools insure better managed with a safety plan, and outline protocols for handling potentially hazardous materials in our schools.
 Although a crisis is an event that is extraordinarily and cannot be predicted, the Crisis Management Handbook was prepared to provide the principal and the local crisis team a quick reference guide of procedures to follow when a crisis occurs that affects the school.
-Review of the SIP plan and notification of changes As part of our continuous improvement process, all schools create 2 year School Improvement plans.
-At the end of the first year of the plan and once test scores are received, the School Improvement Team will review both academic and organizational goals and make changes as needed.
+Review of the SIP plan and As part of our continuous improvement process, all schools create 2 year School Improvement plans.
+At the end of the first year of the plan and once test scores are received, the School notification of changes Improvement Team will review both academic and organizational goals and make changes as needed.
 The superintendent's designee will be informed when the plan has changed.